-The 24ACB7 models utilize a 2-stage cooling indoor thermostat.
-With a call for first stage cooling, the outdoor fan and low-stage compressor are energized.
-If low-stage cannot satisfy cooling demand, high-stage is energized by the second stage of indoor thermostat.
-After second stage is satisfied, the unit returns to low-stage operation until first stage is satisfied or until second stage is required again.
+These models utilize a 2-stage indoor thermostat.
+With a call for first (low) stage cooling or heating, the outdoor fan and low-stage compressor are energized.
+If low-stage cannot satisfy cooling or heating demand, high-stage is energized by the second (high) stage of the indoor thermostat.
+After the second stage is satisfied, the unit returns to low-stage operation until second stage is required again.
+When both, first and second stage cooling or heating are satisfied, the compressor will shut off.